SLongshaw/ParaSiF/doc/FEniCS_2019.1.0_Local_Installation.md

 Download, configure and install DOLFIN
 ---------------------------------------

-Download DOLFIN, and make sure that all the dependencies are correct:
+Download DOLFIN, and make sure that all the dependencies and their location are correct:

 ```bash
   cd $BUILD_DIR